Jeonju Abu Bakr Al‑Seddiq Mosque

 Jeonju Abu Bakr Al‑Seddiq Mosque (전주성원), often called as Jeonju Mosque, located in Deokjin-gu, Jeonju, Jeolla, South Korea and serves as an important center for Islamic worship and cultural exchange for both foreign residents and Korean converts.

 History

-It was built in 1985 and open in 1986.By Imam Hak Apdu. and Elder Abdul Latif Sharif led a fundraising.
+It was built in 1985 and open in 1986.
+By Imam Hak Apdu. and Elder Abdul Latif Sharif led a fundraising.

-The Ambassador of Saudi Arabia visited jeonju mosque on March 2019.
+The Ambassador of Saudi Arabia visited jeonju mosque in March 2019.

 Architecture

 The mosque is noted for its unique architectural style that blends Islamic design with traditional Korean aesthetics.
 Its roof eaves and overall form evoke elements of Hanok (traditional Korean houses), symbolizing the integration of Islamic faith within the local cultural context.
 This fusion reflects both the religious identity of its worshippers and the broader cultural landscape of Jeonju.